saurabhraghuvanshii/meshery-academy/content/certifications/c5ada327-8a58-4c8a-b9fa-51b95696488c/certified-meshery-contributor/meshery-models.md

 pass_percentage: 70
 questions:
   - id: "q1"
-    text: "Meshery Models are described as the 'unit of packaging' designed to define managed infrastructure.
-Which capability is explicitly assigned using Models?"
+    text: "Meshery Models are described as the 'unit of packaging' designed to describe which of the following managed entities:"
-    type: "single-answer"
+    type: "multiple-answers"
     marks: 2
     options:
       - id: "a"
-        text: "Exclusively defining YAML manifests for execution."
+        text: "Siblings"
       - id: "b"
-        text: "Defining managed infrastructure, relationships, and specifics on how to manage them."
+        text: "Relationships"
         is_correct: true
       - id: "c"
-        text: "Providing runtime logs and metrics directly from the adapter."
+        text: "Components"
+        is_correct: true
       - id: "d"
-        text: "Listing the available Meshery system contexts only."
+        text: "Connections"
+        is_correct: true
   - id: "q2"
     text: "Which Meshery CLI command subcommand is used to initiate the scaffolding of a folder structure for model creation?"
     type: "single-answer"